lsarrazi/ft_containers_tester/readme.md

 ![alt text](./res/tester.png "./test.sh base/list/*")

+## Author comment

+The tests provided are insufficient for a complete debugging of a standard library, as well as a correct and conscientious correction to the ft_containers project.
+Please consider this when using the tester.

 ## Author / Contributor

 **Everyone can contribute by enhancing a test or adding a new one.
 Just make a pull request**